CBP Binding Ruling Requests — Certainty Before Your Goods Arrive

-Before importing merchandise into the United States, importers have the option of asking U.S. Customs and Border Protection (CBP) to tell them — in advance and in writing — exactly how CBP will treat a particular transaction.
-This is done through a binding ruling request, and the resulting ruling letter is legally binding on CBP at every port of entry in the country.
+Before importing merchandise into the United States, importers can ask CBP to tell them — in advance and in writing — exactly how CBP will treat a particular transaction.
+The resulting ruling letter is legally binding on CBP at every port of entry in the country.

 Great Lakes Customs Law helps importers prepare and submit binding ruling requests to CBP.
-A ruling request is more than a question — it’s an opportunity to advocate for the most favorable treatment of your merchandise.
-Whether the issue involves classification, valuation, country of origin, or eligibility for a trade program, we research the law, build the strongest possible arguments, and present them to CBP in a way that maximizes the chances of a favorable outcome.
+A ruling request is more than a question — it is an opportunity to advocate for the most favorable treatment of your merchandise.
+Whether the issue involves classification, valuation, country of origin, or trade program eligibility, we research the law, build the strongest possible arguments, and present them to CBP in a way that maximizes the chances of a favorable outcome.

 What Is a Binding Ruling?

-A binding ruling is a written decision issued by CBP in response to a formal request from an importer (or prospective importer) about how CBP will treat a specific transaction.
+A binding ruling is a written decision issued by CBP in response to a formal request from an importer — or prospective importer — about how CBP will treat a specific transaction.
 These are sometimes called ruling letters, prospective rulings, or advance rulings.
-CBP publishes information about the program and its existing rulings database online.
+CBP publishes its existing rulings database online through its CROSS system.

 What Can a Binding Ruling Cover?

-CBP will issue binding rulings on a wide range of customs questions, including:
+CBP will issue binding rulings on a wide range of customs questions.
+The most commonly requested ruling types involve the following subject areas:

-- Drawback eligibility — Whether a transaction qualifies for a refund of duties on exported or destroyed merchandise
+Whether a transaction qualifies for a refund of duties on exported or destroyed merchandise.
+A drawback ruling establishes entitlement before the importer invests in the administrative cost of filing claims.

-Beyond these core areas, CBP also issues rulings on coastwise trade questions, trade agreement eligibility (such as whether a transaction qualifies for duty-free treatment under the USMCA or the U.S.-Israel Free Trade Agreement), Temporary Importation under Bond (TIB) requests, Merchandise Processing Fee (MPF) exemptions, and Buy America compliance.
+Beyond these core areas, CBP also issues rulings on coastwise trade questions, Temporary Importation under Bond (TIB) requests, Merchandise Processing Fee (MPF) exemptions, and Buy America compliance.

 Why Request a Binding Ruling?

-A binding ruling request is not just a way to get answers — it’s an opportunity to make your case to CBP before goods arrive at the border.
+A binding ruling request is not just a way to get answers — it is an opportunity to make your case to CBP before goods arrive at the border.
 Importers can use the ruling process to advocate for the treatment that is most favorable to their business.

 For example, a ruling request allows an importer to: